kimanicharles911/kimanicharles911/README.md

-### My name is Charles Kimani and I'm a Full stack developer! 👋
+### My name is Charles Kimani and I'm a MERN Stack developer! 👋